CurveDocs/curve-docs/docs/liquidity-gauges-and-minting-crv/gauge-controller/GaugeController.md

     If the gauge returns an `int128`, this means the gauge has been added.
 The returned value represents the [gauge type](#gauge_types).
 If the query call reverts, this means the gauge has not been added.

 ### `add_gauge`
 !!! description "`GaugeController.add_gauge(addr: address, gauge_type: int128, weight: uint256 = 0)`"

     !!!guard "Guarded Method"
         This function is only callable by the `admin` of the contract.
+The `admin` in this case is the Curve DAO.
+So, adding a gauge to the `GaugeController` is in the hands of the DAO.

     !!!warning
         Once a gauge has been added, it cannot be removed.
 Therefore, new gauges should undergo thorough verification by the community before being added to the `GaugeController`.
-It is possible, however, to 'kill' a gauge, which sets its emission rate to zero.
+However, it is possible to 'kill' a gauge, which sets its emission rate to zero.
 As a result, a 'killed' gauge becomes ineligible for any CRV emissions.

     Function to add a new gauge to the `GaugeController`.
+Doing this makes the gauge eligible to receive CRV emissions.

     Emits: `NewGauge` event.